 - Going around roundabouts

-- Sitting at a traffic light for any period of time
+- Sitting at a traffic light for any period

 - Putting along slowly in traffic if I’m not able to lane-split

 I don’t enjoy or pursue those things, but they’re a reality in my life, and the Suzuki Hayabusa does all these things with grace.
 The engine doesn’t lug, the temperature gauge stays solid, it doesn’t gush out heat all over my legs (even on warm days), and I can’t even hear the fans when they come on, so that doesn’t stress me out.

 The only negative point in low-speed manners is that the Hayabusa is geared a bit too high for me to do U-turns without feathering the clutch.
 This is a small niggle, and not one I really mind (in the scheme of things).

 Many older generation sportbikes have asymmetrical front horizontal lights.
 In fact, most of my bikes have had asymmetrical lights.

 There’s nothing wrong functionally with asymmetrical headlights.
 In fact, from a design perspective, BMW made somewhat of a brand out of it.

 But the main problem with asymmetrical horizontal lights is that it looks odd.
 People tend to tell me that I have a headlight out.
 Photos of asymmetrical horizontal lights at a standstill with the lights on can look weird.
 I have to turn the high beam on, just for the photo to look normal (and then one is still brighter than the other).